n-eq/n-eq.github.io/_posts/2025-05-10-arduino-rust-blink-program-memory.md

 ### main
-`#[arduino_hal::entry]` expands the function into some low-level boilerplate code that sets up the real entrypoint for the program, this is out of the scope of this post. \
+`#[arduino_hal::entry]` expands the function into some low-level boilerplate code that sets up the real entrypoint for the program, this is out of the scope of this post.

-Our `main` function is a function that returns `!`, which means it doesn't return a value, since it...
+Our `main` function returns `!`, indicating it never returns — which is typical for embedded programs.
-_never returns_, as in every embedded program. \

 The first three lines correspond to the `setup` function of the equivalent Arduino sketch, that it:
 ```c